 Early diagnosis is crucial to prevent further neurological damage and ensure better management of the condition through dietary changes.

-Treating neurological disorders caused by gluten ataxia is a simple process.
+Management of gluten ataxia is challenging and requires strict lifelong adherence to a gluten‑free diet, along with neurological follow‑up and supportive therapies.
 It requires patients to completely remove gluten from their diets because even a small amount of it could trigger neurological disorders.
 The primary treatment is a strict, lifelong gluten-free diet to halt the autoimmune attack and prevent further neurological damage.
 However, existing damage may be irreversible.
 Treatment also includes supportive therapies like physical and occupational therapy to improve balance, coordination, and quality of life.

 Since it takes some time to recover, it is necessary to have patience.
 Furthermore, it is crucial to check for any unexplained symptoms of ataxia.